The HIPGEN project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 779293.

 IOF is a member of the HIPGEN alliance, a network of 10 partners from eight countries, primarily with expertise in the fields of cell therapy development and clinical research in the field of orthopaedics.
 The International Osteoporosis Foundation’s role in the consortium is to fill the communication gap between science and patients.

-For complete information about HIPGEN, and the list of partners, visit the website.
+For complete information about the project visit the HipGen website the list of partners, visit the website.

 Hip fractures are a major public health concern, with high direct and indirect costs due to the resulting immobility after fracture and surgery, and a mortality comparing to cancer with up to 30% during the first year.
 At present, there is no therapy available to address the problem of impaired regeneration and mobility and the consequences, including high mortality, after hip fracture surgery.

 Confirm safety and efficacy of PLX-PAD cell therapy in patients undergoing arthroplasty for hip fracture by means of a randomized, double-blind, multicentre, placebo-controlled, phase III study.

 Challenge and widen the immunomodulatory mode of action (MoA), seen in a recent phase I/IIa trial, in a larger group of patients with diverse background in adaptive immunity (“immune aging”) and correlate the efficacy of the treatment to patients´ immune experience using a well standardised immune monitoring approach.

 - Evaluate the degree of immune-mediated mechanisms exerted by the standardized PLX-PAD product in muscle regeneration.

 - Define by in vitro and ex vivo MoA studies the PLX-PAD immune-mediated consequences on muscle tissue structure and function through a reshaped pro-regenerative environment